llviz/llviz.github.io/README.md

 # llvmiz.github.io

-*Distant rumbling hints, that something is going on underground*
+*Distant rumbling hints that something is going on underground*

 > Nothing much to see here!<br/>
 > I'd better move on, for now... <br/>